Scylla: Translating an Applicative Subset of C to Safe Rust: Related Work

 \section{Related Work}

 Since this is such a high-value target, many attempts have been made to automatically translate C to Rust.
-We now review the landscape of tools and techniques, keeping in mind that to the best of our knowledge, we are the only tool that sets as a goal to generate \emph{safe} Rust code, while helping the programmer rewrite their C source to successfully translate.

 Historically, the first widespread tool for C to Rust translation is the aptly-named C2Rust~\cite{c2rust}, which combines earlier attempts Citrus~\cite{citrus} and Corrode~\cite{corrode}.
 The tool translates C99 code to unsafe Rust, leveraging Rust's ability to manipulate raw, C-like pointers via the use of \li+unsafe+.
 The tool accepts a large subset of C, and envisions a manual rewriting of the unsafe Rust into safe Rust.
 Several tools were since then built atop C2Rust, trying to automate the rewriting process that gradually removes \li+unsafe+ in the translated Rust code.

-\citet{emre2021translating} simply borrow-check the output of C2Rust, hijacking the Rust compiler in order to see if any unsafe raw pointers actually \emph{do} borrow-check.
+Emre et al.~\cite{emre2021translating} simply borrow-check the output of C2Rust, hijacking the Rust compiler in order to see if any unsafe raw pointers actually \emph{do} borrow-check.
 In the event that they do, the usage of \li+unsafe+ is removed, and the raw C pointers get promoted to regular, safe Rust borrows.
-The authors tackle programs of the same order of magnitude as us (e.g., \texttt{libxml2}, 200,000 lines of C), which C2Rust natively supports.
-Their analysis, however, focuses on \emph{functions whose unsafety comes from usage of raw pointers only}, meaning that in \texttt{libxml2}, they rewrite 210 functions out of 3,029, but with a 97\% success rate.
+Their analysis, however, focuses on \emph{functions whose unsafety comes from usage of raw pointers only}, meaning that in their case study, \texttt{libxml2}, they rewrite 210 functions out of 3,029, but with a 97\% success rate.
 The rest of the functions remain unsafe.

-\citet{zhang2023ownership} build a custom set of ownership- and mutability-based analyses that operate post-C2Rust, again trying to limit the amount of unsafe pointers and unsafe code.
-The tool, dubbed Crown, achieves greater unsafe reduction rates than~\citet{emre2021translating}.
+Zhang et al.~\cite{zhang2023ownership} build a custom set of ownership- and mutability-based analyses that operate post-C2Rust, again trying to limit the amount of unsafe pointers and unsafe code.
+The tool, dubbed Crown, achieves greater unsafe reduction rates than Emre et al.~\cite{emre2021translating}.

-\citet{emre2023aliasing} later opt for an in-house analysis (rather than reusing the Rust compiler), which allows for more functions to be successfully translated to safe Rust.
+Emre et al.~\cite{emre2023aliasing} later opt for an in-house analysis (rather than reusing the Rust compiler), which allows for more functions to be successfully translated to safe Rust.
 This newer analysis may rewrite programs (rather than simply turn raw pointers into borrows).
 Still, only a fraction of the functions eventually make it to safe Rust.
-An interesting note is that the authors share our issues with nominal struct types (\S7.2), but do not seem to use the ``tuple trick'' we described earlier.
+The authors share the issues with nominal struct types (\S7.2) that we describe in \sref{mutability}, but do not circumvent it through a translation to tuples like we do.